dagimendale/Securing-Cloud-Apps-within-Azure/README.md

 # Setting up and Securing a Web App within Azure
 In this project, I build, host, and design a web application within the Azure environment, focusing on both the deployment and security aspects.

-Project Overview
+## Project Overview
 This project walks through:

-### Creating a web application in Azure.
+Creating a web application in Azure.
 Deploying a Docker container.
 Customizing the web app.
 Securing the web app using Azure Key Vault and SSL certificates.

-### By the end of this project, you will learn how to:
+By the end of this project, you will learn how to:

 Create an Azure web app.
 Deploy a Docker container.
 Secure the application using Azure Key Vault and certificates.

+## Project Breakdown
+### 1. Setting Up the Azure Web App
+Create a Web App: Navigate to App Services and select "+ Create."
+Choose subscription, resource group, domain name, runtime (PHP 8.2), and OS (Linux).
+Select Basic B1 as the pricing plan.

+#### Screenshots:
+## 2. Deploy a Container on the Web App
+Open Azure Cloud Shell and run the following command to deploy a Docker container: